As Americans await financial help, Trump's unemployment relief move confuses states

 “We plan on working with other states and with the federal government, Trump administration and the Department of Labor to hopefully ease any implementation concerns ahead of that,” DeWine’s spokesperson Dan Tierney told ABC News.
 “Obviously, the more uniform the benefit is, the easier it is to implement.”

-At least four other states -- all of which have Republican governors -- have told ABC News that they will gladly participate in the new White House program.
+At least four other states have told ABC News that they will gladly participate in the new White House program.
 Arkansas and West Virginia have already announced that they will pay the 25% of the unemployment benefits, while states like Arizona and South Carolina have said they’re willing to participate without further detailing what it would look like.

 Arkansas's Republican Gov. Asa Hutchinson said the state has no budget shortfalls and has over $200 million in surplus or reserve funds they could use to meet the 25% share.
 But he said there would be delays in getting the funds “out the door” because it would require legislative approval.